GhidraDragon/SMBv2/README.md

 ----

-These types of press reports leaked to the press is always "placed."
-You have no clue where the Press got their knowledge
+These types of press release leaked to the press is always "placed."
+You have no clue where the Press got their knowledge.
+This press release was also unsubstanciated by the Press.

 ![image](https://github.com/user-attachments/assets/90185d6e-9e6f-444a-b025-357d84ab97c4)